 3. Correspondent

 Correspondents or reporters deliver and analyse newsworthy stories through different forms of media so that the public can be aware of and understand important events as they occur.
-Correspondents research various newsworthy topics and may also interview relevant people to prepare a detailed analysis of issues to present to the public.
+Correspondents research various newsworthy topics and may also interview relevant people to prepare a detailed analysis of issues for the public.
 A correspondent’s job can also involve travelling to places where the instances they are reporting on have occurred.

 4. Feature Producer